cozy-elixir/alibaba_cloud_kit/README.md

 - It's hard to do all the mapping manually:
   - It's a tedius work.
   - It's error-prone.
+- For an individual like me, this is a significant amount of work.
+I don't want to spend my time on such things.

-And, in real apps, it's rare that all available APIs are required.
+And, in most real apps, it's rare that all available APIs are required.
 In general, only a few API are required.
 So, mapping what is required is acceptable.

 The simpler, the better.